mariagt02/IML_Labs_2025_MAI/README.md

                             Directory where output files will be saved.
     -o, --overwrite       If set, existing output files will be overwritten.
 Otherwise, datasets for which results already exist will be skipped.
     -s, --summary         If set, a summary of the results will be printed at the end.
+    --reduction_technique {AllKNN,MCNN,ICF,all,None} [{AllKNN,MCNN,ICF,all,None} ...]
+                            List of reduction techniques to use.
+Use 'all' to include all available techniques.
     -w WORKERS, --workers WORKERS
                             Number of parallel worker processes (default: number of CPU cores).
   ```